xaelsouth/RS-232/README.md

   * RS232 can be build as shared object.

 To include this library into your project:
-  * Put the two files rs232.h and rs232.c in your project source directory.
+  * Put the three files rs232_platform.h, rs232.h and rs232.c in your project source directory.
   * Write #include "rs232.h" in your sourcefiles that needs access to the library.
   * Add the file rs232.c to your project settings in order to get it compiled and linked with your program.

 Or just link your project with librs232.so.